-The focus of the Center for Academic Advisement is to assist incoming freshmen and transfer students in their educational discernment by providing information and appropriate resources to meet their needs and to schedule classes.
-Advisors assist students in exploring their career paths and educational goals by selecting appropriate courses to satisfy the requirements of both the Core curriculum and their major program of study.
-It is the conviction of the Center that careful monitoring of all first year students is essential to a meaningful and successful college experience.
-Freshmen meet with their advisors at least twice each semester.
-Students are encouraged to meet more frequently should a problem arise.
-During the scheduled meetings, advisors assess the student's adjustment to College life, assist the student in planning an academic program consistent with his/ her abilities and interests and monitor the student's progress toward established career goals.
-Students undecided about their majors are provided information concerning the programs offered by the College.
-They are encouraged to make course selections that will give them the opportunity to sample various areas of study as preparation for making a more informed decision.
+Academic advisement is an integral part of the educational mission of King's College.
+As such, the members of the Academic Advisement Office strive to assist first year students and transfer students in making sound choices.
+To accomplish this goal, advisors provide accurate and timely information concerning academic options and available resources.
+Advisors also support students in exploring their career paths and educational goals by selecting appropriate courses to satisfy requirements of the Core curriculum and their major program.
+To ensure first year students receive the monitoring essential to a meaningful and successful college experience, they are required to meet with their advisors at least twice each semester.
+During these routine scheduled meetings, advisors assess the students' adjustment to college, assist them in planning an academic program consistent with their abilities and interests, and monitor their progress towards established career goals.
+In addition, students are encouraged to contact their advisors to discuss any questions or concerns that may arise any time during the school year.
+Freshmen and transfer students who have not selected a major spend time with their advisors discussing the various major programs offered by the College and the resources available to assist them in their decision making.
+A close working relationship between students and their advisors ensures students will make careful course selections that will afford them the opportunity to sample different areas of study in preparation for making a more informed choice.